-In October, 2009, the College created a Workgroup that included faculty and staff from the Mathematics Department, Student Success Council, and Matriculation to begin researching common math placement exams.
+In October 2009, the College created a Workgroup that included faculty and staff from the Mathematics Department, Student Success Council, and Matriculation to begin researching common math placement exams.
 Their goal was to find a placement test that all new students could take to be accurately placed into math courses.
 (Evidence: Mathematics Department minutes 10/29/10)

 In Spring 2011, the workgroup interviewed representatives from four placement test companies and instituted a pilot of MyMathTest assessment exam.
 The Math Department customized the exam and two math faculty piloted the placement exam in their courses.
 The faculty determined that the pilot was not successful because it did not include enough students to provide sufficient data to extrapolate results across all courses/students.
 (Evidence: emails between Chris/Brendan, pilot exam results, other?)
-However, faculty also evaluated the exam results and found that students who took the pilot exam scored poorly.
-Based on this evaluation, the Math Department made the following changes: 1) they offered students who took the exam an opportunity to remediate, 2) they rewrote/refined the assessment exam, and 3) planned to re-pilot the revised the exam in sections of Math M09, M01, M04A, M03, and M07 to correlate content with student mastery.
+Additionally, faculty evaluated the exam results and found that students who took the pilot exam scored poorly.
+Based on this evaluation, the Math Department made the following changes: 1) offered students who took the exam an opportunity to remediate, 2) rewrote/refined the assessment exam, and 3) planned to re-pilot the revised the exam in sections of Math M09, M01, M04A, M03, and M07 to correlate content with student mastery.
 (Evidence: ?)

-In Fall 2011, the Math Department piloted the exam in five sections of each developmental math course.
-The goals of this assessment exam pilot were to increase the number of students taking the exam (increased data set) and to validate the assessment exam as a predictor of student success.
-Faculty evaluated the results and determined that the MyMathTest was not a good predictor of student success in a given math level.
+In Fall 2011, the Math Department piloted the exam in a quarter of the sections (5) for developmental math courses.
+The goal of this additional assessment exam pilot was to increase the number of students taking the exam (increased data set) and to validate the assessment exam as a predictor of student success.
+Faculty evaluated the results and determined that the MyMathTest was not a good predictor of student success for any given developmental math level.
 (Evidence: memo from Chris 10/19/11)

-In Spring 2012, based on the issues with this exam, the Math Department began researching nationally recognized self-placement tests, but decided to wait for the state to finish its research on assessment before investing in another commercial exam.
+In Spring 2012, based on the issues with the MyMathTest exam, the Math Department began researching nationally recognized self-placement tests, but decided to wait for the state to finish its research on assessment before investing in another commercial exam.
 (Evidence: faculty discussions, minutes?)

 In Spring 2013, the Math Department decided to revise the original math self-placement exam and implement this improved tool for use beginning summer 2013.
-The assessment exam was posted to the website in March, 2013 and new and returning students were notified about the assessment exam.
+The assessment exam was posted to the website in March 2013.
+New and returning students were notified about the assessment exam.
 Discipline faculty will collect data over the next year and analyze test results.
 (Evidence: Richard memo/brochure??
 Corey??; string of memos between Pat, ITS, etc. meeting minutes from math dept 2/1/13; matric minutes feb/2013)